liamoconnor87/local_directory/testing.md

 - A new User will be able to register a business by going to the Register page.
 - Registration form is displayed for the User to fill in.
 - Each field is required to be filled.
-- Username and Buiness email must be unique.
+- Username and Business email must be unique.
 - Password verification is required.
 - Email verification is required.
 - Hovering the mouse over the 'Register' button changes its appearance.
 Combinations of Green and White.